Two Harbors to buy mortgage servicing rights from Flagstar

-(Reuters) - Mortgage real estate investment trust Two Harbors Investment Corp (TWO.N) said its unit would buy a pool of mortgage servicing rights (MSRs) from Flagstar Bancorp Inc (FBC.N) for about $500 million.
+Dec 18 (Reuters) - Mortgage real estate investment trust Two Harbors Investment Corp said its unit would buy a pool of mortgage servicing rights (MSRs) from Flagstar Bancorp Inc for about $500 million.

 Flagstar Bank will sell a portion of its MSRs portfolio to Matrix Financial Services Corp, a unit of Two Harbors.